Marc Goldstein: Career and research

-Dr. Goldstein is also the co-principal investigator in the Shang Ring project in Africa, providing minimally invasive circumcision techniques to remote areas in an attempt to stem the transmission of sexually transmitted infections, such as HIV.
+Goldstein is also the co-principal investigator in the Shang Ring project in Africa, providing minimally invasive circumcision techniques to remote areas in an attempt to stem the transmission of sexually transmitted infections, such as HIV.
 The project has received support and grants from both the NIH and the Bill and Melinda Gates Foundation.

 Publications

-Dr. Goldstein has authored or co-authored 339 journal articles and book chapters, including in Gray's Anatomy, Glenn's Urologic Surgery and Campbell's Urology.
+Goldstein has authored or co-authored 339 journal articles and book chapters, including in Gray's Anatomy, Glenn's Urologic Surgery and Campbell's Urology.
 He is the author of Surgery of Male Infertility, the first textbook on the subject.
-He co-edited the updated edition Surgical and Medical Management of Male Infertility with Dr. Peter Schlegel, the Chairman of the Department of Urology at Weill Cornell Medical College, New York Presbyterian Hospital.
-Dr. Goldstein is also the co-author of The Vasectomy Book, A Baby at Last! and Reproductive Medicine Secrets.
+He co-edited the updated edition Surgical and Medical Management of Male Infertility with Peter Schlegel, the Chairman of the Department of Urology at Weill Cornell Medical College, New York Presbyterian Hospital.
+Goldstein is also the co-author of The Vasectomy Book, A Baby at Last! and Reproductive Medicine Secrets.

 Awards

-Dr. Goldstein is the recipient of the Star Award from American Society of Reproductive Medicine in 2011, 2012, 2013, 2014, 2016, 2017, and 2018.
+Goldstein is the recipient of the Star Award from American Society of Reproductive Medicine in 2011, 2012, 2013, 2014, 2016, 2017, and 2018.
 He won the John Coleman, MD Teaching Award from the Department of Urology at Weill Cornell Medical College and the Howard and Georgeanna Jones Lifetime Achievement Award from the American Fertility Association.
 In 2017 he won the Kavoussi Family Outstanding Teacher Award from the American Society of Reproductive Medicine and in 2018 he won the Distinguished Reproductive Urology Award from the Society for the Study of Male Reproduction.
 In 2008, he received an Honorary Doctor of Science from SUNY Downstate Medical Center.

-Dr. Goldstein has been listed in New York Magazine's "America's Top Doctors", beginning in 1990 and continuing presently.
+Goldstein has been listed in New York Magazine's "America's Top Doctors", beginning in 1990 and continuing presently.
 He was also listed in Castle-Connolly Medical's "America's Top Doctors" and Marquis Who's Who "Who's Who in America".

 Patents

-Dr. Goldstein has been at the forefront of male infertility surgical innovation.
+Goldstein has been at the forefront of male infertility surgical innovation.
 He holds patents for the Goldstein Microspike Surgical Approximator, the Percutaneous vasectomy method, Method and apparatus for support of tubularization of surgical grafts, microsurgical suture needle, medium for preserving tissue without tissue culturing occurring, the vasectomy procedure and related kit and the multi-needle holding device.